 The federally funded Family Planning Program provides students with contraceptive supplies.
 The need for GYN appointments is reserved for annual medical exam, including a gynecologic exam (a pelvic exam) and a biannual PAP smear, which is a requirement of the Family Planning Program.
 Female concerns, including vaginal discharge and irritations in the anatomy covered by underwear, can be addressed in a regular medical appointment.

-WVU Urgent Care, located on Van Voorhis road behind Applebee’s, is open every day (except Thanksgiving and Christmas) from 8 a.m. – 8 p.m. for after hours urgent medical needs.
+WVU Urgent Care, located at the Suncrest Town Centre, is open every day (except Thanksgiving and Christmas) from 8 a.m. – 8 p.m. for after hours urgent medical needs.
 The Jon Michael Moore Trauma Center (Emergency Department) at Ruby Memorial Hospital is available 24/7, 365 days a year for emergency care.
 Costs incurred at the Emergency Department or WVU Urgent Care are the responsibility of the student.
 Students are advised to review their insurance coverage prior to enrollment.

 You are required to present a signed Authorization for Release of Information .
 You may mail, fax or bring the form to Student Health.
 There is a fee.